Royalty (Chris Brown album): Composition

-"Proof" and "Discover" are alternative R&B songs, with lyrics about painful perspectives in love relationships.
+"Proof" and "Discover" are alternative R&B songs, with lyrics about painful perspectives in romantic relationships.
 "Proof" was described by Brad Wete of Billboard as “a slow-winding tornado where [Brown] struggles to mend a relationship mangled by lies and insecurity.
-He’s severed ties with exes and uses lines like “Whenever shit got deep, I would’ve drowned for you” as evidence of his dedication"”, while "Discover" was evidenced for its "dreamy atmosphere" and "sorrowing vocals", with Brown "futilely yearning for the second chance he doesn’t deserve".
+He's severed ties with exes and uses lines like “Whenever shit got deep, I would've drowned for you” as evidence of his dedication"”, while "Discover" was noted for its "dreamy atmosphere" and "sorrowful vocals", with Brown "futilely yearning for the second chance he doesn't deserve".
 The album's standard edition ends with "Little More", a pop record where the singer explains to his daughter his love for her.

 "Day One" is an urban midtempo song.
 "KAE" is a song dedicated to the singer's ex-girlfriend, Karrueche Tran.
 According to Brown “The song is saying that the relationship is no more.
-I’m expressing the time apart and the space that’s between two people who loved each other”.
+I'm expressing the time apart and the space that's between two people who loved each other”.
 The last track of the deluxe edition of Royalty is "U Did It", an "atmospheric" slow alternative R&B song with elements of trap music, featuring vocals from American rapper Future.

 Artwork

-The artwork of the album was revealed on October 16, 2015, and shot by Italian photographer Francesco Carrozzini, portraying Brown holding his daughter Royalty in his arms while she is sleeping, in a black and white picture.
-The photoshoot for the album took place in October 2015, few days prior to the announcement of the album cover.
+The artwork of the album was revealed on October 16, 2015, and was shot by Italian photographer Francesco Carrozzini, portraying Brown holding his daughter Royalty in his arms while she is sleeping, in a black and white picture.
+The photoshoot for the album took place in October 2015, a few days prior to the announcement of the album cover.
 Billboard described the cover as a "tender representation of Brown's private feelings".
 Rap-Up said that the cover shows "a genuine intimate portrait of father and daughter".